 We intend to employ debt and equity as part of our ongoing financing strategy, coupled with redeployment of cash flows from our operations, to provide us with the financial flexibility to access capital on the best terms available.
 In that regard, we intend to employ prudent levels of leverage to finance the acquisition and development of our lots and construction of our homes.
-As of June 30, 2013, on a pro forma basis, we had \$23.1 million in outstanding indebtedness and a total debt-to-total book capitalization of 14.0%.
-As of June 30, 2013, on a pro forma basis, we maintained \$69.7 million of unrestricted cash and approximately \$1.7 million of availability under our secured credit agreements.
+As of June 30, 2013, on a pro forma basis for this offering, we would have had \$ million in outstanding indebtedness and a net debt-to-net book capitalization of % (or total debt-to-total book capitalization of %).
+As of June 30, 2013, on a pro forma basis for this offering, we maintained \$ million of availability under our secured credit agreements.